Elementarization and Modularization

 |||

-In traditional
+| In traditional

-quotients.
-Using CAS we can stepwise introduce the definition of differential quotients by generating and analyzing sequences of difference quotients.
+maths courses most of the teachers do not use the definition Using CAS we can stepwise introduce the definition of differential quotients by generating and analyzing sequences of difference quotients.
 For solving problems we can use the definition above, because the computation of the limit is dedicated to the CAS.
 So the process of changing rates is always visual for the students.
 In the following we present an example for a stepwise introduction of differential quotients [ Aspetsberger 1997] treating the problem of velocity [ Finney, Thomas, Demana, Waits 1994] ).
 A rock is thrown straight up with a launch velocity of 64 m/sec.
 It reaches a height of s(t)=64t- 5t² m after t seconds.

 |